sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 title: "Large-Scale Traffic and Weather Events Dataset"
 collection: datastes
 permalink: /datasets/2019_traffic_weather_events
-excerpt: This dataset contains country-wide traffic or weather entities, which are continuously being collected from August 2016.
-Examples of a traffic entity are *accident*, *congestion*, and *construction*.
-Examples of a weather entity are *rain*, *snow*, and *storm*.
+excerpt: This dataset contains country-wide traffic or weather events, which are continuously being collected from August 2016.
+Examples of a traffic event are *accident*, *congestion*, and *construction*.
+Examples of a weather event are *rain*, *snow*, and *storm*.
 date: 2019-01-01
 ---
 ## Description
-This dataset is a large-scale, unique source of data for transportation and traffic research, which contains traffic and weather entities.
-In terms of traffic, we have several types of traffic entity including accident, congestion, construction, etc. In terms of weather entities, we have several types including rain, snow, storm, cold weather, etc. This dataset has been collected from August 2016, and is continuously being updated.
-For more detailed information about this dataset, please refer to [this paper](#){:target="_blank"}.
+This dataset is a large-scale, unique source of data for transportation and traffic research, which contains traffic and weather events.
+In terms of traffic, we have several types of traffic event including accident, congestion, construction, etc. In terms of weather events, we have several types including rain, snow, storm, cold weather, etc. This dataset has been collected from August 2016, and is continuously being updated.
+For more detailed information about this dataset, please read [this paper](#){:target="_blank"}.

-## Traffic Entity
+## Traffic Events
-Traffic entity is a spatiotemporal entity, where such entity is associated with location and time.
-Following table describes different types of traffic entity in our dataset.
-Note that for several of entity types such as congestion, construction, and event we also included severity of the entity in the *type* attribute.
-For construction and event, severity is determined based on duration.
-For congestion, severity is determined by speed of the congestion.
+Traffic event is a spatiotemporal entity, where such entity is associated with location and time.
+Following table describes different types of traffic event in our dataset.
+Note that for several of event types such as congestion and construction, we also included severity of the event in the *type* attribute. <!---For construction and event, severity is determined based on duration.
+For congestion, severity is determined by speed of the congestion. -->

 | Type | Description | Severity |
 |------|-------------|----------|